Toxocariasis: Diagnosis

-Finding Toxocara larvae within a patient is the only definitive diagnosis for toxocariasis; however, biopsies to look for second stage larvae in humans are generally not very effective.
+Finding Toxocara larvae within a patient is the only definitive diagnosis for toxocariasis; however, biopsies to look for second-stage larvae in humans are generally not very effective.
 PCR, ELISA, and serological testing are more commonly used to diagnose Toxocara infection.
 Serological tests are dependent on the number of larvae within the patient, and are unfortunately not very specific.
 ELISAs are much more reliable and currently have a 78% sensitivity and a 90% specificity.
 A 2007 study announced an ELISA specific to Toxocara canis, which will minimize false positives from cross reactions with similar roundworms and will help distinguish if a patient is infected with T. canis or T. cati.
 OLM is often diagnosed after a clinical examination.
 Granulomas can be found throughout the body and can be visualized using ultrasound, MRI, and CT technologies.

 Prevention

 Actively involving veterinarians and pet owners is important for controlling the transmission of Toxocara from pets to humans.
 A group very actively involved in promoting a reduction of infections in dogs in the United States is the Companion Animal Parasite Council -- CAPC.
 Since pregnant or lactating dogs and cats and their offspring have the highest, active parasitic load, these animals should be placed on a deworming program.
 Pet feces should be picked up and disposed of or buried, as they may contain Toxocara eggs.
 Practicing this measure in public areas, such as parks and beaches, is especially essential for decreasing transmission.
 Up to 20% of soil samples of U.S. playgrounds have found roundworm eggs.
 Also, sandboxes should be covered when not in use to prevent cats from using them as litter boxes.
 Hand washing before eating and after playing with pets, as well as after handling dirt will reduce the chances of ingesting Toxocara eggs.
-Washing all fruits and vegetables, keeping pets out of gardens and thoroughly cooking meats can also prevent transmission.
+Washing all fruits and vegetables, keeping pets out of gardens, and thoroughly cooking meats can also prevent transmission.
 Finally, teaching children not to place nonfood items, especially dirt, in their mouths will drastically reduce the chances of infection.

-Toxocariasis has been named one of the neglected diseases of U.S. poverty, because of its prevalence in Appalachia, the southern U.S., inner city settings, and minority populations.
-Unfortunately, there is currently no vaccine available or under development.
-However, the mitochondrial genomes of both T. cati and T. canis have recently been sequenced, which could lead to breakthroughs in treatment and prevention.
+Toxocariasis has been named one of the neglected diseases of US poverty, because of its prevalence in Appalachia, the southern U.S., inner city settings, and minority populations.

+There is currently no vaccine available or under development.

+The mitochondrial genomes of both T. cati and T. canis have been sequenced in 2008, which could lead to breakthroughs in treatment and prevention.